mercymadueke/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying the content of a file
+Write a shell script that creates a file